markpmlim/FisheyeToEquiRectangular/README.md

 ![](Output.png)

-Notes: To save an image from a generated equirectangular texture, scaling is required because OpenGL's texture coordinate system is always in the ratio 1:1.
+**Notes**: To save an image from a generated equirectangular texture, scaling is required because OpenGL's texture coordinate system is always in the ratio 1:1.

-The code for the fragment shader *FishEyeFragmentShader.glsl* was originally derived from the diagram on Paul Bourke's site:
+The code for the fragment shader *FishEyeFragmentShader.glsl* was originally derived from the diagram below lifted from Paul Bourke's site:

 ![](diagram_s.png)

 The value of *r* must be calculated as follows: